pypr/pysph/docs/source/installation.rst

     $ pip install PySPH

 should do the trick.
 You may do this in a virtualenv_ if you chose to.
 The important examples are packaged with the sources, you should be able to run those immediately.
 If you wish to download the sources and explore them, you can download the sources either using the tarball/ZIP or from git, see :ref:`downloading-pysph`.
+If you need MPI support you should first read :ref:`install-with-mpi`.

 The above will install the latest released version of PySPH, you can install the development version using::